Researcher and Supervisor Development Training Privacy Notice

 As a data subject, you have a number of rights.
 You can:

-- access and obtain a copy of your data on request, this could be in a portable electronic format;
+- access and obtain a copy of your data on request - this could be in a portable electronic format

 If your personal data has been provided by consent, you have a right to withdraw that consent at any time.

-If you would like to exercise any of these rights, please contact the Data Protection Officer DPO@ljmu.ac.uk
+If you would like to exercise any of these rights, please contact the Data Protection Officer at DPO@ljmu.ac.uk.

 If you do not provide data